 This scenario applies to managing your financial equipment as well.
 How can you use information or data to drive your decision-making, help predict upcoming maintenance expenses and manage your expectations of equipment life cycles?
 Here are 3 benefits of using data to help manage your equipment:

 Let’s say you have a coin sorter in your lobby.
 Do you know what is the normal and customary service experience for this piece of equipment?
 Knowing the industry standard for a piece of equipment can be extremely helpful in managing expectations of repair costs and expense predictability.
-Also, it can help you assess whether equipment is underperforming or is requiring too much maintenance.
+Also, it can help you assess whether the equipment is underperforming or is requiring too much maintenance.

 Some data points that can be helpful include: